N.J. Court: Police Must Use Language Suspects Know

 JOEL ROSE: The case dates back to September of 2007, when German Marquez rear-ended another driver.
 The police officer in Plainfield, New Jersey who arrested Marquez told him that he was required to take a breath test, but the officer read those instructions in English, and Marquez only speaks Spanish.

-Mr. MICHAEL BLACKER (Lawyer): It just seemed unjust to me that this guy could be charged with a quasi-criminal offense almost exclusively because he couldn't speak English.
+MICHAEL BLACKER: It just seemed unjust to me that this guy could be charged with a quasi-criminal offense almost exclusively because he couldn't speak English.

 ROSE: Still, the state's attorney general strongly disagreed with the ruling, and local law enforcement officials don't like it either.

-Chief PAUL TURSI (Riverside Township Police Department, New Jersey): It just puts another burden on the police officer who's out enforcing the laws for our society.
+PAUL TURSI: It just puts another burden on the police officer who's out enforcing the laws for our society.

 ROSE: Paul Tursi is the police chief of Riverside Township in South Jersey.
 He's afraid the ruling will offer new options for creative defense lawyers.